 Tesla Model X

-The Model X is the biggest Tesla passenger car you can buy.
+The Model X is currently the biggest Tesla passenger car you can buy.
 This huge electric SUV is offered in either five-seat or seven-seat layouts, and there’s even an ‘executive’ six-seat layout.

 Its party trick isn’t just the vast amount of passenger and luggage space it offers, but also the vertically raising, ‘falcon wing’ rear doors, which are guaranteed to entertain the kids forever more.
 As with every Tesla, the Model X gets a huge touchscreen system that has automatic over-the-air software updates.
 This means that all of the car’s systems and infotainment features can gain new functionality via the internet, letting you keep up with tech trends without ever having to visit a dealer.